BlvckBytes/QuickShopSearch/README.md

 or teleporting to the shop's location.
 Before shop-items are put on display within said UI, their information is extended by the properties specified in the config; by default, lore-lines concerning the owner-name, price, remaining stock as well as buying/selling/unlimited-flags are appended - yet more information is available in the environment variables of this section.

-### Pending Implementation

-- Filter by flags
-  - is buying
-  - is selling
-  - is unlimited
-  - has stock left

-- Sort by
-  - price
-  - owner-name
-  - stock left

-- Save filter- & sort-state in memory per player, for ease of use
+Results can be filtered by their flags and sorted by their properties, all by making use of a visually appealing selection-system.

+TODO: Add preview GIF

 ## Dependencies: